Jingyi-Chen/jingyi-chen.github.io/_pages/publications.md

 Selected Papers as Co-author
 ---
+[14] Hagos, S.*, F. Zhe, A. Varble, S. Tai, and **J. Chen** (2025), The impacts of rotational mixing on the precipitation simulated by a convection permitting model, Journal of Advances in Modeling Earth Systems, doi: 10.1029/2024MS004524

 [13] Zhu, L., C. Lu\*, **J. Chen**, Y. Wang, X. He, and J. Li (2024), Aircraft Observations Reveal Aerosol Suppression of Cumulus Entrainment Rates, Geophysical Research Letter, doi: 10.1029/2024GL110881